BlokasLabs/midihub-docs/docs/ai-tools.md

 The dialog shows these values:

-- Stdio MCP: the local Midihub MCP server command.
+- Midihub MCP Command: the local Midihub MCP launch command.
-- Stdio MCP Arg: an extra argument for the stdio command.
+- Midihub MCP Extra Arguments: extra arguments for the Midihub MCP command.
 This field is shown on Linux only.
+- Midihub Oracle MCP Command: the local Midihub Oracle MCP launch command.
-- HTTP MCP: the Midihub Oracle MCP server URL.
+- Midihub Oracle MCP Extra Arguments: extra arguments for the Midihub Oracle MCP command.
+This filed is shown on Linux only.

 Use these values in your AI client's MCP configuration.

-On Linux, configure the stdio MCP command together with the Stdio MCP Arg value shown in the dialog.
+On Linux, configure the Midihub MCP command together with the Midihub MCP Extra Arguments value shown in the dialog.

 In most cases, you should configure both:

-- The stdio MCP server for local Midihub Editor access.
+- The Midihub MCP command for local Midihub Editor access.
-- The HTTP MCP server for Midihub Oracle access.
+- The Midihub Oracle MCP command for Midihub Oracle access.

 Use the Copy buttons in the dialog to avoid typing the values manually.